 “Children are so saturated with messages about achievement in many schools and communities that parents need to be really conscious about fighting against those messages at home,” says psychologist Richard Weissbourd, the faculty director of Harvard Graduate School of Education’s Making Caring Common project.
 Parents can start by having frank conversations about which values are most important to them and asking their child if that’s what is being communicated at home.
 As parents, we also need to stay vigilant about the hidden messages around achievement that we send our kids every day by what we prioritize, what we admire about others, and what consumes our time and energy, Weissbourd says.

 It’s also critical that parents help children maintain a sense of balance in their lives.
 When Pope’s kids were in middle school, she would create a family contract each year that made clear the values in their household, like mandatory family dinners.
 Playtime, down time and family time all buffer against stress and pressure, and parents must protect that time, even when it goes against popular norms.

-Research has found that in some affluent communities these pressured students consume alcohol and drugs and suffer from addiction at significantly higher rates than the general population.
+Research has found that in some affluent communities these pressured students to drinking and drugs and suffer from addiction at significantly higher rates than the general population.
 The best way to protect a child, Luthar says, is to keep the lines of communication open, to set limits and to follow through with them.
 When parents dismiss risky behaviors as “kids being kids,” it increases the likelihood that a child will abuse substances, which in turn increases their chances of addiction.